All Lehigh classes will be taught remotely for the 2020 spring and summer semesters.

 Other approaches that foster student-student and faculty-student interaction:

-- Perusall is a powerful tool, built into Course Site that lets you combine student readings with student annotation, inquiry, and discussion about course readings.
+- Perusall is a powerful tool, built into Course Site, that lets you combine student readings with student annotation, inquiry, and discussion about course readings.
 Done well, student discussion take place in the margins of their reading.
-Tip: Have each student post one comment or question and reply to one comment or question for each posted reading assignment.
+Tip: For the first few assignments, post some questions in the margins and have students either post responses or post their own questions.
+Later, have each student post one comment or question and reply to one comment or question for each posted reading assignment.
 Give them tips on what kind of posts you are looking for.
 Spot check their posts.
 At first, give general feedback regarding quality, then after a week or two, give individual feedback to students who are falling short in terms of quality and quantity of posts.
+When you set up a Perusall assignment, you can decide how many posts students are expected to make and the Perusall gradebook will automatically assign a grade to student work.
+We recommend you don't rely exclusively on the Perusall grade, but it can help you see who has completed the assignment.

 When students cannot take a quiz or an exam in a traditional physical classroom, instructors will need to create online assessments.